gmartindelcye/react-fastapi/README.md

-# React-FastIPI
+# React-FastAPI

-Small User CRUD App with react as frontend, fastapi as backend.
+Small User CRUD App with react as frontend, FastAPI as backend.

-## Instalation and Run
+## Installation and Run

 ### Backend